 At key stages 3 and 4 PSHE includes:

-- Economic wellbeing and financial capability, which bring together careers education, work-related learning, enterprise and finance.
-Students learn about businesses, different types of work and how to manage money.
+- Economic wellbeing and financial capability, which bring together work-related learning, enterprise and finance.
+Students learn about business, different types of work and how to manage money.

 - Personal wellbeing, which concentrates on the personal development of students and includes sex and relationships, as well as drugs education.
 Students learn how to follow a healthy lifestyle including aspects of physical, social, mental and emotional health.